jain18ayush/interp-blog/content/mnist-sae(12).md

 - Do they actually measure how broad each concept becomes

 ## Next Steps
+- Find the most similar vectors from one layer to the other and see what happens when you apply them??

 - Separate out results as well because some datasets are overpowering others.
 - Analyze results and see if I can come to a conclusion
 - If so then try to invalidate those results